Crow Fair: Committee

-On the last day of the Crow Fair week, the Crow Nation annually elects a new committee to organize the next Crow Fair Dance Celebration, Rodeo, and Racemeet.
-The Tuesday morning and afternoon is filled with campcriers and announcers telling the campgrounds via megaphone of the candidates.
+On the last day of the Crow Fair week, the Crow Tribe annually elects a new committee to organize the next Crow Fair Dance Celebration, Rodeo, and Racemeet.
+The Tuesday morning and afternoon is filled with camp criers and announcers telling the campgrounds via megaphone of the candidates.
 Campcriers are hired by candidates to notify the campground of their candidacy.
 Often, rumors are flying before and during the Crow Fair regarding which individuals will run for election for the committee.